the-teachingRSE-project/competencies/competencies.md

 As with any skill, not all RSEs will need and use them to the same level of expertise.
-Therefore, [Section 4](#how-much-do-different-people-need-to-know) examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.
+Therefore, @sec:how-much-to-know examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.

-[Section 5](#rse-specialisations) provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with a summary.
+@sec:rse-specialisations provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.

 Finally, the [appendix](#appendix) provides an [example curriculum](#an-example-master-s-programme-for-research-software-engineering), an example [career path](#an-example-of-a-possible-career-path) for an RSE through the hierarchy,